ophub/amlogic-s9xxx-openwrt/documents/README.md

 # CONFIG_PACKAGE_luci-app-zerotier is not set
 ```

-By now, you should have a clear understanding of how to personalize configurations.
-Each line in the .config file represents a configuration item and can be enabled or deleted in this manner.
-The complete content of this file spans several thousand lines, what I have provided is a simplified version.
-How to obtain the full configuration file for more complex customization will be introduced in section 10.
+By now, you should have a clear understanding of how to perform personalized configuration.
+Each line in the .config file represents a configuration item that can be enabled or disabled using the method described above.
+The complete file spans several thousand lines; what is provided here is a simplified version.
+How to obtain the full configuration file for more complex customization will be covered in Section 10.

 ### 4.2 DIY Script Operations: diy-part1.sh and diy-part2.sh

-The scripts diy-part1.sh and diy-part2.sh are executed before and after the update and installation of feeds respectively.
-When we introduce OpenWrt's source code library for personalized firmware compilation, sometimes we want to rewrite some parts of the source code, or add some third-party software packages, delete or replace some software packages in the source code library.
-For example, we may want to modify the default IP, hostname, theme, add/delete software packages, etc. These modification instructions can be written into these two scripts.
-Let's take a few examples using OpenWrt source code library provided by coolsnowwolf.
+The scripts diy-part1.sh and diy-part2.sh are executed before and after the feeds update and installation, respectively.
+When building personalized firmware from an OpenWrt source code repository, you may need to modify parts of the source code, add third-party packages, or delete/replace existing packages—such as changing the default IP, hostname, theme, or adding/removing software packages.
+These source code modification commands can be written into these two scripts.
+The following examples use the OpenWrt source code repository provided by coolsnowwolf.

 Our operations below are all based on this source code library: [https://github.com/coolsnowwolf/lede](https://github.com/coolsnowwolf/lede)